Slow start mode

 Slow start mode is a configuration setting in Envoy to progressively increase amount of traffic for newly added upstream endpoints.
 With no slow start enabled Envoy would send a proportional amount of traffic to new upstream endpoints.
 This could be undesirable for services that require warm up time to serve full production load and could result in request timeouts, loss of data and deteriorated user experience.

 Slow start mode is a mechanism that affects load balancing weight of upstream endpoints and can be configured per upstream cluster.
 Currently, slow start is supported in Round Robin and Least Request load balancer types.

-Users can specify a slow start window parameter (in seconds), so that if endpoint “cluster membership duration” (amount of time since it has joined the cluster) is within the configured window, it enters slow start mode.
+Users can specify a slow start window parameter (in seconds), which is the duration of slow start mode per endpoint.
 During slow start window, load balancing weight of a particular endpoint will be scaled with time factor, e.g.:

 As time progresses, more and more traffic would be sent to endpoint within slow start window.